ejtaal/gaia-web/README.md

 - 'px20_10000ly_15mag' (~1.4GB)

 Please note that with standard webserver gzip compression, actual data transferred is around 30-40% of the numbers above.

+# Performance tips

+A good GPU is recommended (RTX2060 / RTX 3060 Mobile or better).
+If rendering still only gives low FPS then ensure the browser is using the right GPU in your machine.
+Check task manager-> Performance to see which GPU is being used for rendering.
+If your built-in is being used instead of your AMD/NVidia one, enable the latter by:
+- Go to Display settings
+- "Graphics settings"
+- Select Browse
+- Select your browser executable (e.g. C:\Progfram files\Mozilla Firefox\firefox.exe)
+- Select options for the browser executable you just selected
+- Select 'High performance' and Save
+- Restart your browser

+Enjoy a high performance 3D star field 😎

 # Running it locally